Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Breakfast.

-If you wish, you can get a consultation with a Tibetan astrologer at Men-Tsee-Khang.
+Optional consultation with a Tibetan astrologer at Men-Tsee-Khang.

 Lunch.

-We will visit a beautiful museum of preserved ancient Tibetan artifacts in the library and a modern interactive museum of Tibetan history.
+Visit the beautiful museum of preserved ancient Tibetan artifacts in the library and a modern interactive museum of Tibetan history.

-In the evening, we will take part in a puja at Nechung Temple.
+In the evening we will take part in a puja at Nechung Temple.

 Dinner.